ithkuil/ithkuil/src/src/cases.md

 <description><this this>THIS</this> is the referent of <this another>ANOTHER</this>.</description>

-> As for me, I will stay here.
+> As for me, I will remain here.

-> Let's talk about language copyright.
+> Let's discuss language copyright.

-> What is your attitude towards plagiarism?
+> What is your stance on plagiarism?

-> It's a story of love and hatred.
+> It's a tale of love and hate.

-> In regard to fair use I think everyone has a right to use art for personal needs.
+> Regarding fair use, I believe everyone has the right to use art for personal purposes.

 <lojban><jbo>sera'a REF</jbo></lojban>

 ### CLA Classificative

 <description><this this>THIS</this> is a basis for ordering or grouping elements.
-For items acting sequentially use Coordinative Suffixes instead.</description>
+For items acting sequentially, use Coordinative Suffixes instead.</description>

-> Please, put them 10 items in a row.
+> Please arrange them in a row of 10 items.

-> I grouped the results of a query by user ID.
+> I categorized the query results by user ID.

-> I ordered the results of a query by user ID but in reverse order.
+> I sorted the query results by user ID but in reverse order.

-> There were several pair of shoes lying down there.
+> There were several pairs of shoes lying there.

-> He put them down horizontally.
+> He placed them horizontally.

-> Day by day the number of birds coming here is increasing.
+> The number of birds coming here is increasing day by day.

 <lojban>[?] <jbo>fi'o se porsi, te ganzu, se cnici</jbo>, <jbo>mi ganzu fi'o se porsi CLA</jbo>, <jbo>tela'u</jbo></lojban>
 <lojban><jbo>mi kancu fo li mu</jbo></lojban>

 ### IDP Interdependent

-<description><this this>THIS</this> has an interdependent relationship with <this another>ANOTHER</this>. <this this>THIS</this> and <this another>ANOTHER</this> are both required for the relationship to exist.
+<description><this this>THIS</this> has an interdependent relationship with <this another>ANOTHER</this>.
+Both <this this>THIS</this> and <this another>ANOTHER</this> are necessary for the relationship to exist.
 [Partitive](https://ithkuil.github.io/ithkuil/cases/#par-partitive) is not implied.</description>

 > She is my teacher.

-> Taxi driver.
+> A taxi driver.

-> Robin is the head of our team.
+> Robin is the leader of our team.

 <lojban>general logic of predicates. “my teacher” is <jbo>ctuca fe mi</jbo></lojban>